NYU Stern Family

 Labor Day

-Labor Day, observed on the first Monday of September in the United States, honors the contributions and achievements of American workers and the labor movement, serving as a tribute to their social and economic achievements.
-It symbolizes the significance of labor rights and fair working conditions, highlighting the ongoing progress of the labor movement in advocating for workers' rights and well-being.
+Labor Day, on the first Monday of September, celebrates American workers' contributions and achievements, honoring labor rights and fair conditions.
+It recognizes the ongoing progress of the labor movement in advocating for workers' rights and well-being.

 National Hispanic Heritage Month